What Is an Agile Team?

 The importance of each role in the team varies depending on the type and size of the team.
 A Scrum Master, for example, is usually only necessary for teams with more than nine people, while a Product Owner may not be necessary at all.

-Some benefits of having a Product Owner on your Agile team are listed below.
+The key benefits of having a Product Owner on your Agile team are:

 - They can be the liaison between engineering and business teams if there are any issues or misunderstandings between them.